Aix-en-Provence boasts numerous diverse museums, galleries and permanent exhibits showcasing the art, culture and history of the city.

-Situated next to the church of Saint Jean de Malta in the old Priory of the Knights of Malta, Granet Museum is named after the painter Francois Marius Granet whose most of the creative work has been preserved here.
-It contains the permanent collection of works mostly by French painters of the XVIth to the XXth centuries and different schools of Dutch, Flemish, and Italian art.
-The archaeological department of this museum offers a chance to learn about the origins of Aix and the Celto-Ligurian civilization of Entremont.Address: Place Saint-Jean de Malte, 13100 Aix-en-Provence, France
+Situated next to the church of Saint Jean de Malta in the old Priory of the Knights of Malta, Granet Museum is named after the painter Francois Marius Granet whose creative works are preserved here.
+The museum also contains works of French painters of the XVIth to the XXth centuries and different schools of Dutch, Flemish, and Italian art.
+The archaeological department of this museum offers a chance to learn about the origins of Aix and the Celto-Ligurian civilisation of Entremont.

 Exhibits - Pottery, Ceramics, Earthenware, Porcelain

-The Vendome Pavilion is famous for the setting and the interior decor that describe the Aix residence of 18th century.
+The Vendome Pavilion is famous for the setting and the interior decor that describe the Aix residence of the 18th century.
 The pavilion is surrounded by a beautiful French park.
-The venue hosts temporary exhibitions of modern works, namely in the field of digital imaging and new technologies regularly.Address: 13 Rue de la Molle, 13100 Aix-en-Provence, France
+The venue hosts temporary exhibitions of modern works, namely in the field of digital imaging and new technologies regularly.

 Founded by Vallon, the Old Aix museum houses a collection of objects from the past.
-The collection here has a resemblance with the traditions of Aix and its lands which is displayed in a magnificent townhouse of the XVIIth century.
-The artifacts include furniture, "santons" crib figures, costumes along with painting screens, and earthenware.Address: 17 Rue Gaston de Saporta, 13100 Aix-en-Provence, France
+The collection here resembles the traditions of Aix and its lands which is displayed in a magnificent townhouse of the XVIIth century.
+The artefacts include furniture, "santons", crib figures, costumes along with painting screens, and earthenware.

 Established in 1975 to promote the art and architecture of Aix, Vasarely Foundation is situated in the heart of Provence opposite the Sainte-Victoire Mountain in Cezanne country.
-The building of Vasarely foundation was constructed in 1976 which is a piece of art in itself.
+The building of Vasarely foundation was constructed in 1976, which is a piece of art in itself.
 Inspired by Bauhaus architecture, it has 16 impressive hexagonal units.
-The main attraction is a room dedicated to optical art that holds 42 life-size monumental works by Victor Vasarely, known as the father of "cinetism".
-The artifacts displayed here are created with a variety of techniques (relief, painting, and transparencies) and different materials (wood, metal, and plastics).
-The venue hosts prestigious exhibitions all around the year.Address: 1 Avenue Marcel Pagnol, 13090 Aix-en-Provence, France
+The main attraction is a room dedicated to visual art that holds 42 life-size monumental works by Victor Vasarely, the father of "cinetism".
+The artefacts displayed here are created with various techniques (relief, painting, and transparencies) and different materials (wood, metal, and plastics).
+The venue hosts prestigious exhibitions all around the year.

 Atelier des Lauves is truly a venue of memories marked with Cezanne's stamp.
 It displays the objects that were familiar to the painter.
 The studio also has an audio-visual room showing films and CD-ROMs.
-Cezanne worked here during the last four years of his life.Address: 9 Avenue Paul Cézanne, 13100 Aix-en-Provence, France
+Cezanne worked here during the last four years of his life.

 It was the only camp in France used for internment, transit and deportation.
 Many German and Austrian people were interned here.
 The murals painted by interned artists remind the history of those interned people.
-The guided tours are offered by the Memorial Carriage Association.
-Also one can watch an exhibition on deportation inside the train carriage.Address: 40 Chemin de la Badesse, 13290 Aix-en-Provence, France
+The Memorial Carriage Association offers the guided tours.
+Also, one can watch an exhibition on deportation inside the train carriage.